two-bridges/nativescript-material-io/README.md

 [![Nativescript Plugin](https://img.shields.io/badge/nativescript%20plugin-in%20development-orange.svg)](http://nstudio.io)

-This plugin aims to bring a consistent and cross platform Material Design implementation to nativescript for iOS and Android.

-This plugin combines two popular Material Design resources:
+This plugin aims to bring a consistent and cross platform Material Design implementation to nativescript for iOS and Android, by combining two popular Material Design resources:
-* Native Implementations, via [material.io (ios)](https://material.io/components/ios/) and [material.io (android)](https://material.io/components/android/).
+* Native Implementations from [material.io (ios)](https://material.io/components/ios/) and [material.io (android)](https://material.io/components/android/).
-* Component Vocabulary, via [material.angular.io](https://material.angular.io/components).
+* Component Vocabulary from [material.angular.io](https://material.angular.io/components).
 Eg. `<mat-card></mat-card>`.
 This project was used for inspiration, to sensibly organise and name components for use in nativescript xml/html files.

-The plugin supports both nativescript-core and nativescript-angular.

 ## Prerequisites / Requirements